andrewcourtice/vuetiful/src/components/datatable/readme.md

 ## Formatting Data

 More often than not you will likely run into a situation where you need to display data in a different format than it's raw form.
 This is common for dates and numbers.
 As seen above, each column has a `formatter` prop which allows you to specify a function that formats the data for that cell.
-There are several ways you could do this but using our basic example above, let's take a look at one way how you would implement a formatter:
+There are several ways you could do this but using our basic example above, let's take a look at one way how you would implement a custom formatter:

 ```javascript
 new Vue({